gcanti/fp-ts/docs/modules/SemigroupKind.ts.md

 ---
-title: SemigroupK.ts
+title: SemigroupKind.ts
 nav_order: 87
 parent: Modules
 ---

-## SemigroupK overview
+## SemigroupKind overview

 `SemigroupK` has a very similar structure to `Semigroup`, the difference is that `SemigroupK` operates on type constructors of one argument.
 So, for example, whereas you can find a `Semigroup` for types which are fully